aggepap/dealAngularApp/README.md

 <p>8.
 Visit http://localhost:4200/ on your browser</p>

 <p>9.
 Create a new user or use user: "admin@email.com" and password: "Changeme123!" for admin access</p>

+<h2>🍰 OpenAPI </h2>

+<p> You can find the OpenAPI documentation on the following link: http://localhost:8080/swagger-ui/index.html#/
+after you have started the backend server</p>

 <h2>💻 Built with</h2>